MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdid3dgetdriverstate.md

 ---
-Description: Used by both the Microsoft DirectDraw and Microsoft Direct3D runtimes to obtain information from the driver about its current state. ms.assetid: a7697e0c-9485-4a9c-b211-67ce07dc3604
+description: Used by both the Microsoft DirectDraw and Microsoft Direct3D runtimes to obtain information from the driver about its current state. ms.assetid: a7697e0c-9485-4a9c-b211-67ce07dc3604
 title: NtGdiD3DGetDriverState function (Ntgdi.h)
 ms.topic: reference